 Some children exhibit aggressive behaviors that are less extreme or problematic, but worrisome nonetheless.
 They may slap or poke other children or pinch them.
 Some children throw small objects or bang and break things when they are angry and upset.
 Others have temper tantrums and kick or scream.

 Aggressive behavior in children can manifest as verbal aggression, such as calling other children names, threatening or teasing them.
 Or they may psychologically victimize other children by excluding them and spreading rumours about them.

-Regardless of the level of aggression, it is important to intervene early to help with aggressive behavior in children.
-Aggressive children need to develop healthy coping strategies to control their behaviors and manage anger and conflict, and other distressing feelings and situations.
+Aggressive children need help to develop healthy coping strategies to control their behaviors and manage anger and conflict, and other distressing feelings and situations.
 We need to teach them alternative ways to solve problems.
 We need to provide strategies to help calm and sooth their nervous systems, so they are not so so easily triggered and thrown into the "fight " response when threatened.

 Children do not behave aggressively because they are "naughty or "bad."
 Aggressive behavior in children may result from brain patterns that have been shaped by prior experiences, usually those involving relationships and/or specific social experiences, or actual trauma itself, either a single trauma, or more chronic, complex relationship traumas.
 These brain patterns, in turn, trigger the "fight response."
 And the child responds aggressively to ward off the perceived threat.
 This process is often unconscious, and immediate, and out of the child's control.
 Others around the child may find it hard to perceive any discernible threat, or if they do, it may appear largely benign, and that any aggressive response is unjustified.